Santiago-Labs/telophasecli/README.md

 # Comparisons
 ## Telophase vs StackSets
-Telophase is a CLI program that can be used alongside your IaC.
+Telophase can be used alongside your IaC.
 Telophase allows you to manage your Account settings via one shared file and limit IAM permissions.

 ## Telophase vs CDK with multiple environments
-Telophase wraps your usage of CDK so that you can apply the cdk to multiple accounts in parallel.
-Telophase lets you focus on your actual infrastructure and not worrying about setting up the right IAM roles for multi account management.
+Telophase allows you to apply CDK to multiple accounts in parallel.
+Telophase lets you focus on your infrastructure and not worry about setting up the right IAM roles for multi account management.